AdePhil/framework-for-learning/slides.md

 <v-clicks>

-- Pace yourself and work on exercises along the way to reinforce your learning.
+- Pace yourself and work on exercises along the way to reinforce your learning

 - Keep the docs on your phone, redirect some social media time into reading the docs.
-Knowing what’s possible or not in the language can help you write better code.
+Knowing what’s possible or not in the language can help you write better code

 - Practice problem solving in the language.
-Advent of code, Leetcode to mention a few.
+Advent of code, Leetcode to mention a few

-- Looking up other people's solution to the same problems.
+- Looking up other people's solution to the same problems

 - Stay up to date on updates in the language.
-Check Github issues to see proposals, check blogs/videos for update in the language.
+Check Github issues to see proposals, check blogs/videos for update in the language

 - Don’t be satisfied with the first solution that works?
-Ask yourself how to improve the solutions you come up with or use google.
+Ask yourself how to improve the solutions you come up with or use google

-- Try project based learning the expose your knowledge gaps and are an easy way to level up your skills.
+- Try project based learning, they expose your knowledge gaps and are an easy way to level up your skills

 - Build projects that are personal to you